EmilePapillon/CarND-Vehicle-Detection/README.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
 This was efficient but the result was very unstable so I decided to accumulate heat over a series of frame.
 After some trials and errors I figured 8 frames gave me a satisfactory result.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid one of the test images:

 ![alt text][image8]